 With older adults, depression can sometimes be mistaken for normal signs of aging.
 These symptoms are not a normal part of growing older.
+Depression and memory problems often go together; depression can contribute to memory problems and memory problems can contribute to depression.
 Treatment can be very helpful for older adults, and they should be given a thorough physical examination if they have symptoms of a mood disorder.
-It's also important for older adults to be aware of possible medication interactions or medication side effects if they are taking several medications for different health conditions.
+It's also important for older adults to be aware of possible medication interactions or medication side effects if they're taking several medications for different health conditions.